molpopgen/fwdpp/doc/md/examples.md

 # Example programs

-The best documentation of how to use the library are the example simulations in the examples/ subdirectory.
+The best documentation of how to use the library are the example simulations in the examples/ subdirectory of the source code repo.

 ###Running the examples: